PR must adapt — or die.

 Today, we consume more social media than traditional news media.
 We get more news from our social media feeds than from news outlets directly.
 The classic PR argument that the news media publicity is more credible than advertising might still hold true, but is the news media more engaging than peer-to-peer communication?
 Will news editors be able to outperform social media algorithms?

 I doubt it.

-If we allow the world to keep their die-hard perception of us as sneaky press agents and news pitchers, we’ll slowly fade into oblivion while digital marketing specialists take over our clients.
+If we allow the world to see us as sleazy publicity hounds, we’ll slowly fade into oblivion while digital specialists take over our clients.

 A first step would be to update our traditional PR model:

 It’s time for PR to get busy to stay business relevant.

 “In order to be irreplaceable one must always be different.”